Parametric multi-fidelity Monte Carlo estimation with applications to extremes: Parametric MFMC estimation methods

-(When $\tone$ is a vector, the quantities in \eqref{e:mfmc-bl-var} are understood as matrices accordingly, and $\var$ is interpreted as a covariance matrix.)
-In the moment formulation \eqref{e:prelim-moment}, another natural baseline is based on moment estimation.
+(When $\tone$ is a vector, \eqref{e:mfmc-bl-var} is understood in the matrix sense, with $\var$ interpreted as a covariance matrix.)
+In the moment formulation \eqref{e:prelim-moment}, another natural baseline is the moment estimator obtained by replacing the population expectations with sample averages.